kuzzleio/documentation-old/src/kuzzle-events/server/index.md

 **Payload:** a [Request]({{ site_base_path }}plugins-reference/plugins-context/constructors/#request) object

-All actions in the `server` controllers trigger this event after a failed execution, with the `<Action>` part of the event name replaced with the name of the action, capitalized.
+All actions in the `server` controllers trigger this event after a failed execution.
+The `<Action>` part of the event name is replaced with the name of the action, where each word starts with a capital letter.

 Example: after a failed [delete]({{ site_base_path }}api-documentation/controller-server/admin-exists/) request, a `server:errorAdminExists` event is triggered.